NullaSec/Haskell-Exercises/README.md

 #### 4. The price of a plane ticket changes based on the age of the traveler.
 People over the age of 60 pay 60% of the total price.
 Children younger than 10 years old pay 50% and babies (younger than 2 years old) pay only 10% of the total price of the ticket.
 Create a function that given the age of the traveler and price of the ticket outputs the price they need to pay.

 #### 5. Create a function that receives a value and returns "True" if the value is an even number.

+#### 6. Function that displays the lowest number between two given numbers.

+#### 7. Function that displays the lowest number between three given numbers.

+#### 8. Create a function to calculate the area of a circle.
+NOTE: Area = π x r²